top of page

 Extended Character Set

-The following characters are also available, but they are counted as two characters in the SMS message rather than one:
+The following characters are also available, however they are counted as two characters in the SMS message rather than one:

 | , ^ , € , { , } , [ , ] , ~ , \